 THE WIZARD OF MARS

 The Wizard of Mars has a reputation that is just as dreadful as the rest of David L. Hewitts films.
-The surprise upon seeing The Wizard of Mars, is that it is not as terrible as has been made out and is almost a decent film in many regards.
+The surprise upon seeing The Wizard of Mars is that it is not as terrible as has been made out and is almost a decent film in many regards.
 Certainly, it is made with special effects that would have been fairly convincing for the period the film was made, including some good planetary scapes and model effects.

 David L. Hewitts writing does tend to fall into cliche imponderables when it comes to the Wizards monologue space is vast, time is long ...
 It was then that we impaled time on an axis ... eternal stillness, transgression upon time ...
 Time tugs us to our yesterdays almost as strong as all the unborn tomorrows that stretch through all eternity.
-[Hewitt clearly was so enamoured of the profundity of this dialogue that he lifted many sections of it and reused them for the opening narration of Journey to the Center of Time].
+[Hewitt was clearly so enamoured of the profundity of this piece of dialogue that he lifted sections of it and reused them for the opening narration of Journey to the Center of Time].

 Hewitts customary cheapness does eventually set in the attack by the crab creatures, which look like pieces of corrugated tubing, is thoroughly unconvincing; the initial part of the journey through the caverns takes place in cramped quarters the party talk how the raft is moving towards something, where they are clearly perfectly still, and keep describing things that only happen off screen; while the Martian city seems to be represented by the same single stretch of corridor.

 The greatest footnote The Wizard of Mars has is that it is an uncredited science-fiction version of The Wizard of Oz (1939).
 There is a certain cleverness to the way that the film creates science-fictional interpolations of the imagery from The Wizard of Oz the Yellow Brick Road ingeniously becomes the ruins of a highway leading to the Martian city; while John Carradine stands in for The Wizard, appearing as a head that is an embodiment of the Martian consciousness.
 The Wizard of Oz analogy has perhaps been overstretched.
-There are just as many non-parallels there is no equivalent of The Wicked Witch of the West or the Munchkins, for instance, and the head of The Wizard does not eventually turn out to be a front for a charlatan.
+There are just as many non-parallels there is no equivalent of The Wicked Witch of the West or the Munchkins, for instance, and the head of The Wizard does not eventually turn out to be an illusion created by a charlatan.
 Nor for that matter are there any equivalents of Dorothys companions The Tin Woodsman, The Scarecrow and the Cowardly Lion.
 There is however a party of four astronauts.
 And between the Neanderthal and blockheaded Doc (Vic McGee); the brash Charlie (Jerry Rannow) whose natural impulse is to shoot everything he sees; and the token woman (Eve Bernhardt) who barely gets to speak, nor is even referred to by her name throughout, this does seem an expedition that is decidedly in need of some brains.
 The film should at least be commended for playing its science-fiction version of The Wizard of Oz surprisingly straight.

 Full film available online here:-